-We are pleased to report that in 2016, your drinking water met all applicable health standards regulated by the MassDEP and the USEPA.
-We did have one sample for Manganese (a secondary contaminant) that exceeded a state health guideline, but the average for all manganese samples in 2016 was well below the state guideline.
+We are pleased to report that in 2018, your drinking water met all applicable health standards regulated by the MassDEP and the USEPA.
+We did have two of our water samples test higher than DEP'S guidelines for Manganese (a secondary contaminant).
 MassDEP and USEPA have established public health advisory levels for manganese to protect against concerns of potential neurological effects.
 Manganese is a naturally occurring mineral found in rocks, soils and groundwater and surface water.
 Manganese is necessary for proper nutrition and is part of a healthy diet, but can have undesirable effects on certain sensitive populations at elevated concentrations.
+The GWD is working closely with its engineering consultant and MassDEP to find a cost effective solution to reduce the manganese.

 The water quality information presented in the tables is from the most recent round of testing done in accordance with the regulations.
 All results shown are from the samples collected during the last calendar year unless otherwise noted in the tables.
 MassDEP has reduced the monitoring requirements for synthetic organic contaminants, inorganic contaminants and perchlorate at the Whitney Pond Wells and at the Baddacook Pond Well perchlorate received reduced monitoring.
 Reduced monitoring by MassDEP indicates that these sources are not at risk of contamination.
-The last samples were collected for these contaminants were in in 2014 and were found to meet all applicable US EPA and MassDEP standards.
+The last samples were collected for these contaminants were in in 2018 and were found to meet all applicable US EPA and MassDEP standards.